-For children who have sensory problems, sensory integration therapy can help sufferers to better organize sensory input.
-This is done through exposing children to a range of sensory stimuli, steadily increasing the complexity of challenges.
-This type of therapy helps children to form long-lasting behavioral patterns whilst facilitating normal development, helping individuals to develop the skills that non-sufferers develop naturally.
-If un-treated, sensory problems can become very overwhelming and cause sufferers to become withdrawn and unable to concentrate or participate in everyday activities.
+For children who have sensory difficulties, sensory integration therapy can help sufferers to organize sensory input better.
+This is achieved by exposing children to a range of sensory stimuli, steadily increasing the complexity of challenges.
+This type of therapy helps children to form long-lasting behavioral patterns while facilitating healthy development, assisting the individuals in developing the skills that non-sufferers develop naturally.
+If left untreated, sensory problems can become very overwhelming and cause sufferers to become withdrawn and unable to concentrate or participate in everyday activities.

 Multisensory environments can be massively beneficial for dementia patients.
 Learn more about how to create an effective sensory room for dementia.

 Developing, maintaining and improving fine motor skills is key at all stages of life.
 We take a look at a few ways to keep those fine motor skills sharp in both children and adults.

 We take a look at what you should include or avoid when ensuring that an environment is suitable for someone with dementia.